-- 2.6.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately. - 2.6.2 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing. - 2.6.3 Records should include: - a clear and comprehensive summary of the concern; - the child's wishes and feelings; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - a record of any discussion/communication with parents, other agencies etc - 2.6.4 Electronic records are stored on an identified, purpose-built, secure platform MyConcern. - 2.6.5 Ensure all relevant safeguarding records are sent to the receiving Academy or establishment when a pupil moves Academies, within five days, in accordance with 'Keeping Children Safe in Education, 2023, (page 167) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.
+- 2.6.1 Keep clear, detailed, accurate, written records of concerns about children (noting the date, event and action taken), even where there is no need to refer the matter to Children's Social Care immediately. - 2.6.2 All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing. - 2.6.3 Records should include: - a clear and comprehensive summary of the concern; - the child's wishes and feelings; - details of how the concern was followed up and resolved; - a note of any action taken, decisions reached and the outcome. - a record of any discussion/communication with parents, other agencies etc - 2.6.4 Electronic records are stored on an identified, purpose-built, secure platform MyConcern.
+In addition, appropriate secure storage arrangements are in place for any historic hardcopy safeguarding files. - 2.6.5 Ensure all relevant safeguarding records are sent to the receiving Academy or establishment when a pupil moves Academies, within five days, in accordance with 'Keeping Children Safe in Education, 2024, (page 173) and the Education Safeguarding Team's Guidance on Keeping and Managing Child Safeguarding Records.